cmateu/galstreams/README.md

 	galstreams.plot_globular_clusters(ax)

+There are several options available to customize these plots, to check them out have a look at the MWStreams doc-string.

 Here's also an example on how to use the stream's reference frame attribute.
 The plot below shows several streams that intersect the GD-1 track, all plotted in GD-1's reference frame.
 This can be produced with the following code:

         #import seaborn as sns    #---uncomment these two lines to match the style of the plot shown below---